 A Brothers Grimm Coloring Book and Other Classic Fairy Tales: Escape into a World of Fantasy and Imagination

-Rapunzel, Hansel and Gretel, Cinderella, Sleeping Beauty, Snow White, We’ve known these characters since we were children, but in this elegant new coloring book, these characters are waiting to be brought back to vivid life, through coloring.
-Based off of the masterpieces of the Brothers Grimm, acclaimed British artist Adam Fisher has created a black and white wonderland just waiting to be filled in.
-The paper in this book is average weight meaning, markers will most likely bleed through and it is a 8×8 single sided book so you could use markers if you put a piece of paper behind your work.
+Rapunzel, Hansel, and Gretel, Cinderella, Sleeping Beauty, Snow White, We’ve known these characters since we were children, but in this elegant new coloring book, these characters are waiting to be brought back to vivid life, through coloring.
+Based on the masterpieces of the Brothers Grimm, acclaimed British artist Adam Fisher has created a black-and-white wonderland just waiting to be filled in.
+The paper in this book is average weight meaning, markers will most likely bleed through and it is an 8×8 single-sided book so you could use markers if you put a piece of paper behind your work.

 I not a huge Alice in Wonderland fan, but the story does take me back to my early years.
 Seeing a colouring book with this theme seemed like a lot of fun.
 I found a copy on the shelf of my local bookstore and decided to give it a go.

 This is a smaller book than traditional books…a little more than 18cm/7 inches square.
-Seemed tiny compared to the larger books I’ve been coloring in, but actually turned out to be wonderfully manageable for when I color while sitting on the sofa.
+It seemed tiny compared to the larger books I’ve been coloring in, but actually turned out to be wonderfully manageable for when I color while sitting on the sofa.

 Again, paper quality showed up when I needed to erase the color…the black lines didn’t smudge or erase off with the pencil color.
 While the page held onto some of the color, this is natural for most pencils.
 Because this is a more rugged paper, I was able to lay down several colors when blending and saw little bloom from my soft pencils until I had over-layered the colors.

 Will I colour in this book again?
 Undoubtedly!
-Can’t wait to get my Shakespeare book next!
+I can’t wait to get my Shakespeare book next!

 This grayscale coloring book pictures the dark side of Alice and is yet another version of Alice in Wonderland.
-Have you ever wondered what would have happened if Alice hadn’t drunk from the bottle labelled ‘Drink Me’, or if she hadn’t joined the Hatter, the March Hare, and the Dormouse for tea?
-Well now you can find out – and take part.
-In Alice’s Nightmare in Wonderland Colouring Book – a companion to Jonathan Green’s new Choosable Path Adventure Book – YOU decide how the amazing creatures Alice encounter should appear.
-Because this is your chance to team up as the colourist for illustrator Kev Crossley of 2000AD, KISS 4K and Warhammer 40K fame.
-Are you ready to join Jonathan Green and Kev Crossley and go back down the rabbit-hole?
+Have you ever wondered what would have happened if Alice hadn’t drunk from the bottle labeled ‘Drink Me’, or if she hadn’t joined the Hatter, the March Hare, and the Dormouse for tea?
+Well, now you can find out – and take part.
+In Alice’s Nightmare in Wonderland Colouring Book – a companion to Jonathan Green’s new Choosable Path Adventure Book – YOU decide how the amazing creatures Alice encounters should appear.
+This is your chance to team up as the colorist for illustrator Kev Crossley.

 Wonderland!
 A book inspired by Alice’s Adventures by Amily Shen